socialmedia-class/socialmedia-class.github.io/assignment0.md

 - follow others
 - look at the trends
 - try search
-- reply another user (if you don't have anybody in mind, you can try me @cocoweixu)
+- reply another user (if you don't have anybody in mind, you can try me @alan_ritter)
 - find some cashtags

 If you have already had a Twitter account and tweeted before, you can discover your #FirstTweet by [this widget](https://discover.twitter.com/first-tweet#cocoweixu) Twitter launched in 2014.
 It brings back memories.